Khaos64/build-patches/README.md

 =============

-Different patches to apply during mingw builds for ffmpeg
+Patches to apply to different libraries during msys/mingw 64-bit builds for ffmpeg

 *Most from rdp